rdkcentral/rdkb-halif-emmc/docs/pages/eMMCHalSpec.md

 ## Quality Control

-To maintain software quality, it is recommended that the Firmware Management HAL implementation is verified without any errors using third-party tools such as `Coverity`, `Black Duck`, `Valgrind`, etc.
+To maintain software quality, it is recommended that the eMMC HAL implementation is verified without any errors using third-party tools such as `Coverity`, `Black Duck`, `Valgrind`, etc.

 ## Licensing